Keyware-Digital/NDU-Reloaded/README.md

 * Zombies no longer push players while attacking, eliminating the awkward "tagging" effect.
 This mirrors BO1's behaviour.
 * Zombies now attempt to grab players through windows.
 * Zombies now emerge from the ground at all spawn points, further enhancing NDU's bleak and gritty atmosphere.
+* Zombies now have generally improved spawning and pathing.
 * Zombies now have significantly more head and body variants, further enhanced by the random gear system.
 * Zombies now use the DLC 1+ animation set, including several previously unused animations.
 * Zombies now use the DLC 1+ FX and sound set.